Art Nouveau Lucky Cufflinks

 | A four-leaf clover, lucky horseshoe and

-wishbone assure the wearer of these cufflinks good
+wishbone promise the wearer of these cufflinks good

 fortune.
-The influence of Art Nouveau design can be seen
+The influence of Art Nouveau design is reflected

-Fine jewels should be beautiful from every direction, so it is always best to carefully examine the backs of cufflinks.
-These cufflinks have sturdy bean backs attached to the fronts with deeply curved split bridges.
-The curve and flare of the bridges helps assure that the links rest securely and remain properly oriented on the cuff.
+Fine cufflinks should be carefully examined from every direction including the backs.
+These cufflinks are secured with sturdy bean backs attached to the fronts with curved split bridges.
+The curve and flare of the bridges helps assure that the links remain securely and properly oriented on the cuff.

 If you have any questions, suggestions or comments, I can be reached at